grafana/loki/docs/architecture.md

 storage backends (DynamoDB, S3, Cassandra, etc.) on the write path and returning log data for in-memory queries on the read path.

-Ingesters contain a _lifecycler_ which manages the lifecycler of an ingester in the hash ring.
-Each ingester has a state of either PENDING, JOINING, ACTIVE, LEAVING, or UNHEALTHY:
+Ingesters contain a _lifecycler_ which manages the lifecycle of an ingester in the hash ring.
+Each ingester has a state of either `PENDING`, `JOINING`, `ACTIVE`, `LEAVING`, or `UNHEALTHY`:

-1. PENDING is an Ingester's state when it is waiting for a handoff from another ingester that is LEAVING.
+1. `PENDING` is an Ingester's state when it is waiting for a handoff from another ingester that is `LEAVING`.

-2. JOINING is an Ingester's state when it is currently inserting its tokens into the ring and initializing itself.
+2. `JOINING` is an Ingester's state when it is currently inserting its tokens into the ring and initializing itself.
 It may receive write requests for tokens it owns.

-3. ACTIVE is an Ingester's state when it is fully initialized.
+3. `ACTIVE` is an Ingester's state when it is fully initialized.
 It may receive both write and read requests for tokens it owns.

-4. LEAVING is an Ingester's state when it is shutting down.
+4. `LEAVING` is an Ingester's state when it is shutting down.
 It may receive read requests for data it still has in memory.

-5. UNHEALTHY is an Ingester's state when it has failed to heartbeart to Consul.
-   UNHEALHTY is set by the distributor when it periodically checks the ring.
+5. `UNHEALTHY` is an Ingester's state when it has failed to heartbeat to Consul. `UNHEALHTY` is set by the distributor when it periodically checks the ring.

 Each log stream that an ingester receives is built up into a set of many "chunks" in memory and flushed to the backing storage backend at a configurable interval.

-A new chunk is created in memory when:
+Chunks are compressed and marked as read-only when:

-1. The chunk has reached capacity (a configurable value)
+1. The current chunk has reached capacity (a configurable value).
-2. Too much time has passed without the chunk being updated
+2. Too much time has passed without the current chunk being updated
 3. A flush occurs.

+Whenever a chunk is compressed and marked as read-only, a writable chunk takes its place.

 If an ingester process crashes or exits abruptly, all the data that has not yet been flushed will be lost.
 Loki is usually configured to replicate multiple replicas (usually 3) of each log to mitigate this risk.

-When a flush occurs to a backend store, the chunk is hashed based on its tenant, labels, and contents.
+When a flush occurs to a persistent storage provider, the chunk is hashed based on its tenant, labels, and contents.
 This means that multiple ingesters with the same copy of data will not write the same data to the backing store twice, but if any write failed to one of the replicas, multiple differing chunk objects will be created in the backing store.
 See [Querier](#querier) for how data is deduplicated.

 #### Handoff